ruhid/MagRemote/README.md

 ![Screenshot](MagRemote.png)

 ARM: arms coils <br/>
-FIRE: fires <br/>
+FIRE: fires TMS stimulus.
+It is for control purposes only, but may be for simultaneous EMG recording trigger out of Magstim devices can be used.
+Needs to be tested.   <br/>
 SYNCRONISE: syncronises settings between device and program <br/>

-LCD numbers show feedback from device
+LCD numbers show feedback from device Coil status.
-Coil temperature gages are available to monitor device temperature status